2004 Summer Olympics closing ceremony: Handover of the Olympic flag

 Mayor of Athens Dora Bakoyannis, handed over the Olympic flag as the representative of Athens 2004 to the IOC President Jacques Rogge.
 The flag was then passed to the Mayor of Beijing Wang Qishan, who represented the committee members of the next host city, Beijing 2008, led by Liu Qi.

 Both Greek and Chinese flags were raised following the handover.

 Lowering the Olympic flag

 The Olympic flag was lowered, while the Greek choirs sang the Olympic Anthem in Greek.
-The flag was raised again in Turin, Italy during the opening ceremony at Stadio Olimpico on the evening of 10 February 2006.
+The flag was raised again in Turin, Italy during the opening ceremony at Stadio Olimpico Grande Torino on the evening of 10 February 2006.

 Extinguishing of the Olympic flame

 The cauldron of the Olympic flame was lowered, followed by the Greek 10-year-old girl Fotini Papaleonidopoulou from SOS Children's Villages lighting a lantern with the Olympic flame with the help of sailing gold medalists Sofia Bekatorou and Emilia Tsoulfa.
 The lantern was then passed onto other children from around the world, before the flame in the cauldron was blown out.